Acutis language manual

 (underscore)

-Bindings will match any value, so they can be used as “catch-all” patterns.
+Bindings will match any value, so you can use them as “catch-all” patterns.

 is illegal.